 Keep in mind, the more time we need for solving your issues, the less time we have to develop Armbian.
 Bring up *random feature* to Armbian later might be related to the time we need to answer questions here.
 The following write up should give you some insights how our Forum is organised.

-Technical support is split into SoC specific sub-forums (e.g. Allwinner A20/H2&H3, Amlogic S905 etc.).
+Bug Tracker is split into SoC specific sub-forums (e.g. Allwinner A20/H2&H3, Amlogic S905 etc.).
 You have a hardware or kernel (e.g. missing a specific kernel module) related issue that's the place to report it.
-Ubuntu/Debian related questions (e.g why *random package* fails on installation) is likely not an board-specific question and should be asked Common issues.
+Ubuntu/Debian related questions (e.g why *random package* fails on installation) is likely not a board-specific question and should be asked Common issues.
 If you face any sorts of instabilities over time, please have a look in the SD card and power supply sub forum.
 Armbian is trimmed on performance, performance needs juice, not reliable PSUs and/or powering cables will avoid the juice Armbian needs to work reliable.
 The same counts for not reliable SD-Cards.
 If your board isn't supported by Armbian (e.g. no Image is provided on our download page) means that your question should be asked in 'Peer to peer technical support' in the Community forums part of the Forum.
 We don't provide support for hardware which isn't supported by us.
 This counts for not supported boards and third party hardware.
 We simply can't test every third party hardware you probably want to use with Armbian cause we either don't own it or/and secondly don't have the resources for such operation.

 A support question must include the following: